-On February 13, 2018, the REIT acquired a dealership property in the Kitchener-Waterloo, Ontario area (the "KW Development Property"), which is to be redeveloped for a luxury high-end car company that will occupy the premises.
-As at March 31, 2018, \$5,579 in development, interest, and acquisition costs have been incurred with regards to the KW Development Property.
+On February 13, 2018, the REIT acquired from a third party the real estate underlying an automotive dealership property located in the Kitchener-Waterloo, Ontario area (the "KW Development Property"), which is to be redeveloped for a luxury, high-end car company that will occupy the premises.
+As at June 30, 2018, \$6,051 in development, interest, and acquisition costs have been incurred with regards to the KW Development Property.
+The REIT has completed its development commitments and the tenant has commenced its construction requirements, of which the REIT will provide on inducements.